cfpb/hmda-frontend/cypress/README.md

   - There are files that tests depend on (Ex.
 LAR files for Filing tests) that have changed

 Prerequisites:
 - Verify that `/cypress/fixtures/2020-FRONTENDTEST-MAX.txt` exists.
-If not, use `yarn make-lar frontendtestbank9999 2020 MAX` to generate it (this requires the HMDA Platform - Check Digit service to be running locally).
+If not, use `yarn make-lar frontendtestbank9999 2020 MAX` to generate it (this requires the HMDA Platform - Check Digit service to be running locally: `sbt "project check-digit" "run"`).

 Upload S3 files:
 - To update the testing data used, from the root directory `/hmda-frontend/`, run